To reformat and reinstall is the computer equivalent of erasing the chalkboard and starting over with a completely blank slate.

-Click on Install Now to begin the actual setup process.
+Click on Install Now to begin the setup process.

 If you have a product key, you can enter it at this time, or click on I don’t have a product key to do so later.
 Click on Next.

-This particular set-up disk applies to Windows 10 Home and Pro both.
-Make your selection here, and click Next.
+This particular set-up disk applies to Windows 10 Home and Pro both; yours may not.
+If it does, make your selection here, and click Next.

 Naturally, you’ll need to accept the product license.
 Click the “I accept the license terms” checkbox, and click on Next.

-Now choose the type of installation to perform.
-Click on Custom.
+When asked to choose the type of installation to perform, click on Custom.

 Windows Setup asks where you want to put your new installation.
 This is where the reformatting magic happens.
 In order to “reformat” the disk, you will delete the existing partition(s) on the disk and let Windows Setup create new ones.